Reducing Insider Risk

 Personnel Security Maturity Model

 We have developed a Personnel Security Maturity Model based on seven core elements of effective personnel security processes, as identified through our insider data study and research and development programme.
+These are listed below, with links to more information for each element:

 There is also an infographic on personnel security measures your organisation should consider (click image to enlarge).